KrishnaDistributedcomputing/AIPTest/AipFileDeleted.md

 # Write the results to a CSV file
 $results | Export-Csv -Path C:\AipFileDeleted-Audit.csv -NoTypeInformation
 ```
-This script first sets the date range for the search using the Get-Date cmdlet, and then uses the Search-UnifiedAuditLog cmdlet to search for AipFileDeleted events within that date range.
-Next, the script uses the Select-Object cmdlet to extract the relevant information from each event, including the creation time, user ID, client IP, operation type, result status, and file name.
-Finally, the script exports the results to a CSV file using the Export-Csv cmdlet.

 This is just one example of how the Search-UnifiedAuditLog cmdlet can be used to extract information from the Unified Audit Log.
 You may need to adjust the script and specify additional parameters based on your specific requirements.
 For more information about the cmdlets and their parameters, you can refer to the Microsoft documentation or use the PowerShell Get-Help command.

 ## Managing Large Amounts of Audit Data